firmwaremodules/iot-ota-server/README.md

-# OTA Firmware Update Server for CoAP
+# Over The Air Firmware Update Server for IoT Systems Using CoAP

 Over-the-air IoT device firmware update server using CoAP.